SushmaThalapaneni961/F1-World-Champions/README.md

 - **Championship Data**: View F1 World Champions from 2005 to present
 - **Race Details**: Click on a season to see all race winners for that year
 - **Champion Highlights**: Races where the winner became that season's champion are highlighted
-- **Responsive Design**: Works seamlessly on desktop and mobile devices
+- **Responsive Design**: Works seamlessly on desktop and mobile devices (Displaying Table in desktop/larder devices and Cards on mobile or smaller devices)
 - **Type Safety**: Fully typed with TypeScript
 - **Caching**: Redis caching for improved performance
 - **API Documentation**: Complete OpenAPI/Swagger documentation